Pinchas Sadeh: Literary career

-Sadeh's literary output consisted of six collections of verse, two novels, a novella, four books of essays, a children`s book and a collection of Hassidic folktales.
+Sadeh's literary output consisted of six collections of verse, two novels, a novella, four books of essays, a children's book and a collection of Hassidic folktales.
 Sadeh's work addressed elementary existential issues.
 He spoke of his writing as "theological" and a "moral act."
 His first poem translated into English, "Proverbs of the Virgins," appeared in Commentary magazine in August 1950.
 His collections of poetry included Burden of Dumah.
 His novels included One Man's Condition and Death of Avimelech.
 He also wrote an autobiographical account of his early life (up to age 27), Life as a Parable.
 Life as a Parable became his most celebrated work.
 According to one literary critic, it "expressed a 'yearning for religiosity' in a country that sanctified secularism."

+The drive to exist 'differently'—which was both the impetus and the goal of his creative work—served as a formative force that shaped a correspondence between its formal and thematic values.
+This impulse consistently propelled him forward, and with it, his expression remained faithful to the same tonalities and messages, consciously disregarding contemporary trends—except for minor formal refinements.
+Indeed, both 'otherness' and 'irrationality' were the preferred expressions of that same formative force, which rendered his body of work a unified whole, with its parts maintaining a kind of internal coherence despite their profound contradictions.

+Sadeh's poetic logic, there never was—nor could there ever be—any true purpose to life within the civil, simplistic, material reality, which inevitably leads to the nullification of existence—to death.
+A person of spirit, however, must, in an act of courageous protest, find a true meaning for life and a true love for life.
+Only the search for 'the other reality'—alluded to in sleep and in the vision of a noble, symbolic death—might offer an alternative morality, and even a new way of self-perception, religious at its core: a perception of 'the human condition' before the absolute Other—God.

 Sade also wrote comic books, which he signed with a pseudonym.
 He was the author of most of the comics published in Haaretz Shelanu, a children's magazine, using the name "Yariv Amazya."
 Many of his comics were science-fiction based.